Spooks series 1: Crew

 The first series of Spooks was produced by Kudos Film and Television for the BBC.
-David Wolstencroft was credited as the series creator, Simon Crawford Collins as the producer, and Jane Featherstone as the series producer.
+David Wolstencroft was credited as creator, Simon Crawford Collins as the producer, and Jane Featherstone as the series producer.
 The executive producers of the first series were Kudos director Stephen Garrett and Head of Independent Drama Commissioning for the BBC, Gareth Neame.
 The series includes three screenwriters, and three directors.
 Wolstencroft wrote the first two episodes and finale of series one.
 Simon Mirren wrote the third episode.
 Howard Brenton wrote the last three episodes, co-writing the finale with Wolstencroft.
 The producers hired Brenton for his "radical" and "provocative" style.
 By the time he was hired it had been sixteen years since he last wrote for television.

 The producers from Kudos spent up to three months meeting several potential directors to work on the show, but none shared their views about the show's style until Bharat Nalluri.
 The style the director used was inspired by Bollywood films, as well as American television.
 According to Wolstencroft, Nalluri "directs as I see."
 Three directors were chosen, each working on two episodes; Nalluri directed the first two episodes, Rob Bailey directed the next two episodes, and Andy Wilson directed the last two episodes.
 Sue Gibson and Sean Bobbitt served as the directors of photography, with Mark Goddard and Francesco Reidy serving as first assistant directors.
 Colin Green and Soren B. Ebbe were the series editors, while David Crozier and Andrew Sissions served as sound recordists.
 Leila Kirkpatrick was the line producer and Linda Stefansdottir was the production designer, while Andrea Galer was the costume designer, and Alison Davies was the make-up designer.
 The casting director for the first series was Gail Stevens.
 Karen Wilson was the script editor, and Ralph Cameron and Malcolm Treen were the location managers.